zkenes/kazpost-messenger-server/investigation.md

 Observe that the innermost query matches the `getRootPosts` query, except for fetching only the root post ids in question.
 As this query occurs outside of a transaction, there is a possibility for the duplicate `getRootPosts` query to find a different set of root posts and potentially return incorrect results on a busy channel.
+This appears to be partly by design, as the `getRootPosts` and `getParentsPosts` are run concurrently.

 ## Query Improvements